Slicer/slicer-media-assets/SlicerIcons/SlicerIconDesignGuidelines/README.md

 To create a LightTheme version of your icon, select all visual elements and set their fill color to Slicer's Default Light Theme Stroke #000000.
 To create a DarkTheme version of your icon, select all visual elements and set their fill color to Slicer's Default DarkTheme Stroke #E5E5F6.
 Finally, when you are finished with your design, the padding should be deleted before saving the new icon SVG.

-## Creating Slicer Icons from Scratch using a template.
+## Creating Slicer Icons from Scratch using a template

 If using Inkscape, helpful tips for configuring Inkscape and importing Slicer's SimpleColorPalette are below.

-If using SVG-Edit, some helpful tips for
+If using SVG-Edit, some helpful tips for setting Document Properties and Editor Preferences are given, but it's mostly self-explanatory.

 ## Visual appearance guidelines